Tall ironweed

 Flowering period: August

 Growing best under full sun to partial shade, tall ironweed is adapted to a wide range in soil moisture, from moderately wet to moderately dry.
-Within its native NE Ohio range, tall ironweed can frequently be found in meadows, along forest edges, and along roadsides, and it often grows in association with goldenrods, late boneset, and wingstem.
-These species all bloom around the same time as ironweed and make good garden-mates for a naturalized look.
+Within its native NE Ohio range, tall ironweed can frequently be found in meadows, along forest edges, and along roadsides, often in association with goldenrods, late boneset, and wingstem.
+These species all bloom around the same time and make good garden-mates for a naturalized look.
 The association of tall ironweed with wingstem is especially renowned, in part due to this pairing’s’ gorgeous purple and yellow color motif, but also due to the close resemblance between the two species when not in bloom.
 A good competitor, tall ironweed spreads by means of underground stems, attains a height of 3 – 7 feet, and is avoided by deer and other browsing mammals.

 References: 1,2,3,4,5,6,7,8,9,10.